Customer Stories

 Dropbox saw significant improvements in experimentation speed and efficiency:

-• Time Savings: Experiment analysis that could take days is now completed in minutes.
-This faster feedback loop empowers teams, especially front-end developers, to iterate on experiments without backend changes.
+• Analysis Time Savings: Experiment analysis that took days can be done in minutes.
+Front-end developers feel empowered to iterate on experiments without backend changes.

 • Faster Experimentation: Front-end developers can now run experiments without backend modifications, cutting setup time from days to hours.

-• Scalability and Control: Self-hosting allows Dropbox to efficiently manage 3 billion+ daily evaluations and 1 billion+ logs, with full control over data and compliance.
+• Scalability and Control: Dropbox manages 3 billion+ daily evaluations and 1 billion+ logs, while maintaining full control over data and compliance by self-hosting GrowthBook.

-• Reduced Complexity: The team currently manages both GrowthBook and the legacy system.
-However, earlier this year, Dropbox replaced a third-party vendor with GrowthBook, significantly reducing the time required to manage that infrastructure.
+• Reduced Complexity: Dropbox replaced a third-party vendor with GrowthBook, significantly reducing the time required to manage the legacy system infrastructure.

 • Better User Experience: Front-end developers can toggle experiments on and off without reloading pages, speeding up the process.

 "With GrowthBook, you can toggle experiments on and off without reloading the page.
-It's a lot faster for front-end developers,"Alex Kalish, Engineering Manager at Dropbox explained.
+It's a lot faster for front-end developers."

 Future Plans

-Currently, about 50% of new experiments each month are being built and run in GrowthBook, compared to Stormcrow.
-Dropbox’s long-term goal is to fully transition off Stormcrow and move all new experiments to GrowthBook.
-This migration will continue as existing experiments in Stormcrow naturally expire.
-Additionally, Dropbox plans to integrate tools like Atlan for enhanced metric management and is collaborating with GrowthBook to develop new features, including improved presentation capabilities for executive dashboards.
+About 50% of new experiments each month are built and run in GrowthBook instead of Stormcrow.
+Migration continues as experiments in Stormcrow naturally expire, with plans to move all new experiments to GrowthBook.
+Additionally, Dropbox plans to integrate tools such as Atlan to enhance metric management.
+Alex and the team continue to collaborate with GrowthBook on new features, including improved presentation capabilities for executive dashboards.

 Conclusion

 Dropbox has successfully migrated off one third-party tool and is now focused on transitioning from Stormcrow, which supports the majority of its experimentation infrastructure.
-While the migration is ongoing, early wins—such as the replacement of another 3rd party tool and the seamless integration of GrowthBook—demonstrate the value of this effort.
-Dropbox is on track to fully consolidate its experimentation platforms, with plans to move all new experiments to GrowthBook, further streamlining operations and improving efficiency.
+Early wins—such as replacing a 3rd-party tool and seamlessly integrating GrowthBook—demonstrate the value of this effort.
+Dropbox is on track to fully consolidate its experimentation platforms, further streamlining operations and improving efficiency.